Nicolás Aguirre (footballer)

-Nicolás Diego Aguirre ([nikoˈlas aˈɣire]; born 27 June 1990) is an Argentine footballer who plays for Atlético de Rafaela as a midfielder.
+Nicolás Diego Aguirre ([nikoˈlas aˈɣire]; born 27 June 1990) is an Argentine footballer who plays as a midfielder for Bolivian club Unión Tarija.

 Club career

 Born in Chabás, Aguirre graduated from the youth setup of Arsenal de Sarandí and made his first team debut on 9 November 2008, in a 1–0 defeat against Boca Juniors.
 On 29 March 2010, he scored his first goal for the club in a 1–0 victory against San Lorenzo.
-In July, he was loaned to second tier club Atlético Rafaela.
+In July, he was loaned to second-tier club Atlético Rafaela.

 After amassing more than 100 appearances for Arsenal, Aguirre moved to Lanús on 12 February 2015 as a replacement for the injured Sebastián Leto.
 On 12 April, he scored his first goal for the club in a 2–1 victory over Banfield.
 In June 2016, he suffered a muscle injury in his leg, which ruled him out of play for 1 month.
 With the signing of Miguel Almirón, his playing time became limited in the 2016 season.

 On 2 February 2018, Aguirre moved abroad for the first time and joined Chinese Super League club Chongqing Dangdai Lifan.

 On 8 July 2018, Aguirre joined Segunda División side Granada CF, a club also owned by Jiang Lizhang, for one year on a free transfer.
 He left the club at the end of the season.
 He remained without club until 19 January 2020, where he signed a deal until June 2021 with Atlético Tucumán.

 On 15 September 2021, Aguirre joined Brazilian club Sport Club do Recife.
 After the move, the club made a mistake and didn't register him, so he couldn't play for the club for the rest of 2021.
 In February 2021, Aguirre returned to his former club Atlético de Rafaela.

+In 2024, he moved to Chile and signed with Provincial Ovalle in the Segunda División Profesional.

+After a brief stint with Huracán de Chabás, Aguirre moved to Bolivia and joined Unión Tarija on 5 August 2025.